ultraseedbox/USB-Docs/UltraSeedbox Applications/Plex Media Server/Extra Guides/Plex Plug-in Installers.md

 Listed below are scripts that installs some of the popular Plex Plugins into your PMS instance.
-To use it, just run the commands of the plug-ins that you need on your seedbox's SSH terminal and access your Plex afterwards.
+To use it, just run the commands of the plug-ins that you need on your seedbox's SSH terminal and access your Plex afterward.
 Some post-installation notes are detailed on each plug-in.

 ***